myth-MC/mirlo/README.md

 ## Information

-**watchdog 🔎** provides server owners with a simple way of implementing and handling plugin messaging between a proxy and its backends (check [Usage](#usage)).
+**mirlo 🐦‍⬛** provides server owners with a simple way of implementing and handling plugin messaging between a proxy and its backends (check [Usage](#usage)).

 >[!WARNING]
-> watchdog is **not ready** for production use yet.
+> mirlo is **not ready for production use** yet.
 The project is still missing an important part of its core functions.
 You can report any misbehaviours or share any feedback by [creating an issue](https://github.com/myth-MC/watchdog/issues).

 ### Compatibility chart